hammerheim-game/hammerheim-rules/3-warbands.md

 they must roll on the injury table immediately with no saves treating Out Of Action results as Stunned instead.

-Drive Chariot: Taking this skill will allow a Hero ride a Chariot.

 #### Strength Skills

 Mighty Blow: The warrior knows how to use his strength to